-Several halls are First-year Experience (FYE) Halls.
-Each of these halls dedicates its programming and resources to exploring issues faced by freshman students.
+Dougherty and Lourdes halls are First-year Experience (FYE) Halls.
+Each of these hall dedicates its programming and resources to exploring issues faced by freshmen students.
 Upper-classmen students serving as Resident Assistants (RAs) participate in a mentoring relationship with freshman students.
 Faculty and staff also are encouraged to participate in the FYE Halls.
-Both Founders Hall and Dougherty Hall offer rooms that have two people to a room, and are connected with another room by a shared bathroom.